ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img7.png" width="720px">

 As shown in the figure above, one can think of this generative process as shifting a probability mass of an input stream of data towards an output stream of data, in a contextualized manner.
-With properly designed conditions and expressions, one can also validate and steer the behavior towards a desired outcome, or repeat expressions that failed to fulfil the requirements.
+With properly designed conditions and expressions, one can also validate and steer the behavior towards a desired outcome, or repeat expressions that failed to fulfil our requirements.
 Our approach is to define a set of `fuzzy` operations that manipulate the data stream and conditions the LLMs to align with our goals.
 In essence, we consider all data objects, such as strings, letters, integers, arrays, etc. as symbols, and create operations that manipulate these symbols to generate new symbols from them.
 Each symbol can be interpreted as a statement.
 Multiple statements can be combined to form a logical expression.

 Therefore, by chaining statements together we can build causal relationships and computations, instead of relying only on inductive approaches.
 Consequently, the outlook towards an updated computational stack resembles a neuro-symbolic computation engine at its core and, in combination with established frameworks, enables new applications.